trentwirth/ucincinnati_course_materials/PSYC 5057/Tentative Syllabus PSYC 5057 - FA24 -- Capstone in Cognitive Psychology (& Cognitive Science).md

 Trenton Wirth
 office: Clifton Court Hall 3233
 email: wirthtd@ucmail.uc.edu

-> Please Note: The syllabus is tentative - I plan on making structural changes to the course such that we start research earlier, allowing for paper feedback & revisions.
-We will talk as a group on Wednesday (first day of class) to discuss the direction we would like to go as a group.
 ## Availability & Contact Information

-I (Trent) am available for in-person office hours on an as-needed basis, email me and we can set up a time.
-I will have open office hours at a regular interval during the week, day and time TBD.
+I (Trent) am available for in-person office hours on an as-needed basis.

+You can use this link to schedule a virtual meeting with me: https://cal.com/trentonwirthemail

 For scheduling in person meetings, or for quick questions by email, please email me and put "PSYC 5057" in the subject line.
 Myself or the Graduate Teaching Assistant will get back to you within a day or two.

-I am happy to meet virtually as well, either by phone, UC meeting tools, FaceTime, or Zoom.

 ## Class Meeting Information

-We will meet in person in **Clifton Court Hall** on **Wednesdays** and **Fridays** from **11:00 a.m. to 12:20 p.m.**
+We will meet in person in **Clifton Court Hall room 3105** on **Wednesdays** and **Fridays** from **11:00 a.m. to 12:20 p.m.**

 ## Required Texts